Janis-K/Boxer/Readme.md

 * Based on requirements there could be a need for duplicate handling of the box level items
 * Create Dockerfile to deploy application to a remote environment
 * Testing the application with various types of input data that might be possible
+* Specify DB constraints.
+Depending on how the data is used, could be a case to store in NoSQL DB